-Evolutionary and ecological approach to the study of behavior in animals.
-Identification of major patterns and processes of animal behavior and discussion of classical and current methodologies for studying animal behavior.
+Evolutionary and ecological approach to the study of animal behavior.
+Identification of major patterns and processes of behavior and proximate and ultimate factors influencing behavior; discussion of classical and current methodologies for studying behavior.
+Prerequisites: BIO 211 And BIO 212 and a minimum GPA of 3.0 or permission of instructor.